 Set aside what you will be using immediately and freeze the rest.
 The most convenient way to do this is to freeze 2-cup portions in freezer-safe containers.

-(Frozen beans can be thawed at room temperature, in a bowl of warm water, or in the microwave.)
+(Frozen beans can be thawed at room temperature in a bowl of cold water, in the refrigerator, or in the microwave.)

 Making the Hummus